 - Husband-and-wife caffeine team, Manuel and Martha Gil, have recently opened Segundo Lab inside Ironworks near downtown, bringing rich, creative java flavors to the Second Ward.

-Tucked away in a “forgotten” nook in Midtown, 13 Celsius is a quaint wine bar and open-air courtyard that offers a subtle Mediterranean oasis reminiscent of European terraces.
+Nestled within a “hidden” corner of Midtown, 13 Celsius is a charming wine bar accompanied by an alfresco courtyard that presents a delicate Mediterranean retreat evoking the ambiance of European terraces.

 - Located at Midway’s 150-acre East River development on 100 Bringhurst St., Moonstruck Drive-In screens a variety of 4K features on a 80 x 40-foot screen with a stunning skyline backdrop.

 - Check out the listings and movie times of our participating AMC movie theatres, get your Fever ticket, and go have fun!
 Whether it’s a rainy afternoon or a special date night, AMC Theatres® has your tickets to all the best comedies, action flicks, and everything in between, with just a click of a button.

 - Now, movie-goers can experience cinema in luxury at the brand new, aptly named, Reel Luxury Cinema experience in The Woodlands.